burlster1980/arupcodev060/content/creating-pages/creating-profiles.md

 				<li><b>Name</b>* - Enter the name of the person who's profile you're creating - for example 'Steve Burleigh'</li>
 				<li>Title - Please leave this field blank</li>
 				<li>
 					<b>Picture</b>* - add the image of the person here.
-See the uploading guide for further advice on adding imagery.
+See the <a href="/getting-started/uploading-images/">uploading guide</a> for further advice on adding imagery.
 The image should be:
 					<ul>
 						<li>Resized to 400px wide by 400px high.
 It MUST be square in dimension</li>
 						<li>The picture should be 'portrait style' and not contain significant background elements (i.e. not a picture of the person on site)</li>